kirillbobyrev/pabi/README.md

 **High-quality**: Pabi will take full advantage of

-- Unit testing and integration testing: the majority of the codebase is well-tested and the HEAD is in the functional state.
+- Unit testing and integration testing: the majority of the codebase should be well-tested and validated.
 Pabi also uses advanced testing techniques such as [Fuzzing].
 - Performance testing and benchmarking: Pabi should be **fast**.
 Continuous integration runs benchmarks and tests after every change.
 - Continuous quality assurance: [GitHub Actions] make it possible to lint, test,